 Pricing & Plans

 In addition, downloads are supported by ads.
 This can get a bit frustrating.
 However, MediaFire is clearly better suited for small businesses.
 You can see that in their cloud storage plans.
-Below is a table detailing these plans.
+Below is a table detailing the MediaFire plans.

 |Free||Free||10 GB||Unlimited sharing; Unlimited ad-supported downloading.|